Partnership Jargon 101: 15 Terms You Need to Know in 2024

 According to a survey by Forrester, 84% of marketers believe that partnerships are essential for their overall marketing strategy.
 Its results exceed paid search as a growth channel.
 However, 73% of marketers also believe managing partnerships is a major challenge.

-Here's a breakdown of each type of partnership and some relevant statistics:
+Here's a breakdown of each type of partnership:

 A. Partner Marketing